-The technique of the sew-in weave was created by Christina Jenkins in the 1950s.
+Christina Jenkins created the technique of the sew-in weave in the 1950s.
 Jenkins patented the technique in 1951 and began to teach others how to install the hair.

 There is evidence that weaves have existed since the era of Ancient Egypt.
 However, Jenkins' techniques are what began the modern-day trend.

 Tropic Isle Living - Jamaican Black Castor Oil 8oz